-For the year ending June 30, 2021, the Corporation has an approved budget of \$1,398,844.
-There is no fluctuation in the current budget from the prior year.
-Individual budget categories have remained comparable to budgeted categories of the prior budget year.
+For the year ending June 30, 2021, the Corporation has an approved budget of \$1,058,303.
+This represents a budget increase of 2.3% or \$24,250.
+Individual budget categories are generally comparable to financial statement line items of the 2020 fiscal year, with no significant changes for any specific item.